pyscajor/PorthsAndGigs/signal-rock-st-martins.md

 ![A row of traditional stone gig sheds with grey corrugated roofs, located near a sandy path by the sea.
 A blue wooden door stands out among the stonework, with small boats and equipment scattered outside.](website-images/St-Martins-Signal-Rock/5-gig-sheds-6-may-2024.jpg)

 _5: Sheds at Par Beach, St Martin’s.
-The nearest is a pilot gig shed of c1900; the next, the more recent shed of the 2001 gig _Galatea_, and the third is another modern shed housing the Dolphin of 1969 (replacing a shorter shed of _c_1900).
-There were formerly other sheds, to either side; the largest ever gig, _Queen_, is still recalled as having been housed just left (east) of these standing ones (Steve Walder, pers. comm) and the 1888 map shows a shed there 34 feet long._
+The nearest is a pilot gig shed of c.1900; the next, the more recent shed of the 2001 gig Galatea, and the third is another modern shed housing the Dolphin of 1969 (replacing a shorter shed of c.1900).
+There were formerly other sheds, to either side; the largest ever gig, Queen, is still recalled as having been housed just left (east) of these standing ones (Steve Walder, pers. comm) and the 1888 map shows a shed there 34 feet long._

 Troutbeck in 1796 also mentions another vantage point on the high ground of St Martin’s, which at that time was still in use as one of the pilots’ lookouts;

-‘About three furlongs [or 603m] from the church N.E. is a circle of stones twenty-four feet diameter, called the Guard-house, upon high ground, where pilots meet to look out for ships; here was formerly a small house, where soldiers, in the reign of Queen Anne [1702-1714] kept watch, which is now demolished, and the materials carried off.’
+‘About three furlongs [or 603m] from the church N.E. is a circle of stones twenty-four feet diameter, called the Guard-house, upon high ground, where pilots meet to look out for ships; here was formerly a small house, where soldiers, in the reign of Queen Anne (1702-1714) kept watch, which is now demolished, and the materials carried off.’

-The Guard House was across the island, at Turfy Hill, also known as Flagstaff Hill (_c_360m rather than 603m ENE of the church).
+The Guard House was across the island, at Turfy Hill, also known as Flagstaff Hill (c.360m rather than 603m ENE of the church).
 The OS map of 1888 shows its old circular base there, plus a Coastguard Service lookout, with its flagstaff marked as a dot, still in use at that time.
 Flagstaff and Signal Rock are inter-visible (**Photo 6**).
 Messages could have been passed between them, potentially by the ancient method of ‘swaysing’ or waving a jacket or cap as well as by flags.

 ![A granite rock with a rusted iron ring embedded on top, surrounded by low shrubs and vegetation.
 The view extends over green fields and the blue sea, with distant islands visible on the horizon.](website-images/St-Martins-Signal-Rock/6-flagstaff.jpg)